Requested Style Conflicts With Requested Output Format

 How to confirm the fix

-- Prose fields (if any) have the warmth you wanted.
+• Prose fields, if any, have the warmth you wanted.

-- No schema bloat or extra fields.
+• No schema bloat and no invented fields.

 If it still fails